 - Revise onboarding and orientation materials to include person-centered thinking vocabulary and tools by March 2021.
-(Julie) COMPLETE (Doug will provide assistance with adding a slide to the New Hire Orientation presentation.) - Human Resources to receive Essential Lifestyle Planning /Person Centered Thinking training by August 2021.
-(Doug) OUTSTANDING (Needs to be rescheduled.
+(Julie) COMPLETE - Human Resources to receive Essential Lifestyle Planning /Person Centered Thinking training by August 2021.
+(Doug) PENDING/NO PROGRESS (Needs to be rescheduled.
 On hold due to Covid). - Committee of Director of Services, and Human Resources to review onboarding and orientation for PCT to convene by March 2019. (same as first bullet point)